- 2 Kid-Friendly Lake Tahoe Resorts

-- Things To Do With Kids
+- 5 Lake Tahoe Activities To Do With Kids When It's Not Ski Season

 We would have never guessed it was spring in Lake Tahoe as we climbed out of the car on a May weekend.
 While the ski lifts were closed, plenty of winter snow lingered.
-As we gazed on these remnants of winter we tried remember that the area has great things to do with kids, even when it’s not ski season.
+As we gazed on these remnants of winter we tried to remember that the area has great things to do with kids, even when it’s not ski season.

 Lake Tahoe is an easy and fun weekend getaway with kids.
 Though, admittedly, a lot of the activities we tried would have been easier with kids who are school-age or older, rather than the 2YO we were traveling with.